Log Off, Get Dressed - Why True Style Begins the Moment You Leave the Feed

 The pandemic didn’t just change how we shop — it changed how fast trends mutate.
 Shein hauls and TikTok fashion cycles turned consumption into exhaustion.
 “Capsule wardrobe” became one of the most-searched phrases, while “quiet luxury” was marketed as a mindful alternative.

 But the supposed countertrend quickly collapsed into another formula: gray cashmere sweaters, crisp white shirts, flat loafers.
-What began as reduction turned into uniformity.
+What began as a reduction turned into uniformity.
 Minimalism became a pose.

 No wonder more people are opting out — logging off, muting notifications, retreating from the endless scroll.
 Log Off has quietly become the mantra of those realizing that constant watching means constant losing: of time, money, and personal taste.